AbhijitKangale/NumberGenerator/README.md

 1)	Make sure java and maven are installed in the system and JAVA_HOME, MAVEN_HOME env variables are set to respective directories.
 2)	Make sure docker is installed in your system.
 3)	Make sure DOCKER_HOST environment variable is set to tcp://localhost:2375
+4)	Clone the project from github repo using the link – https://github.com/AbhijitKangale/NumberGenerator
-4)	Run the docker as demon process.
+5)	Run the docker as demon process.
-5)	Run the redis server.
+6)	Run the redis server.
-6)	Clone the project from github repo using the link –
+7)	Clone the project from github repo using the link –
-7)	Build the project and generate docker image by running this command in command prompt – “mvn clean package docker:build”.
+8)	Build the project and generate docker image by running this command in command prompt – “mvn clean package docker:build”.
 This will generate the war file and docker image file in path {project.build.directory}/target.
 Pom.xml file is configured with docker maven plugin and related configuration which will generate docker image file.
-8)	Go to this path {project.build.directory}/target and execute docker command “docker run -d -p 8081:80 numberGeneratorApp”.
+9)	Go to this path {project.build.directory}/target and execute docker command “docker run -d -p 8081:80 numberGeneratorApp”.
-9)	Step 7 will create docker container and run our application.
+10)	Step 7 will create docker container and run our application.
 Here application port 8081 is mapped to port 80 of docker. “numberGeneratorApp” is the image file generated from docker build command from step 6.
-10)	Test various scenarios mentioned in OPTION 1.
+11)	Test various scenarios mentioned in OPTION 1.

 Things considered as out of scope for this application.
 1)	Security – Managing security of the application is not considered at this point in time.